I noticed a few ants in our van and wanted to get onto it before it got worse. So I was wondering: how do I keep ants out of my caravan?

 Sure, you might only get a few ants… but that’s how it starts.

-13. Use ant rid liquid or baits
+13. Use ant rid liquid, baits, or the best one: Talon Ant Gel

 If you get ants in your caravan this is one of the best options.